UK, France and Ukraine agree to work on ceasefire plan for Russia's war in Ukraine

 Starmer pledged this week to boost military spending to 2.5% of gross domestic product by 2027.
 Other European nations may follow suit.

-Czech Prime Minister Petr Fiala said Saturday that Europe faces a historic test and has to care for itself.
+Czech Prime Minister Petr Fiala said Saturday that Europe faces a historic test and has to look after itself.
 He said European countries have to increase their arms spending to reach at least 3% of GDP.

 Macron, who said it was legitimate for the U.S. to shift its focus to dealing with China and Asia, also called for more defense spending as he called for unity among his neighbors.